-During academic year 2009-2010, faculty were asked to voluntarily teach overloads due to financial pressures at Millikin.
+As we noted in last year's report, during academic year 2009-2010 faculty were asked to voluntarily teach overloads due to financial pressures at Millikin.
 All the tenured faculty in the Chemistry Department volunteered to do so, but teaching an overload necessitated sacrificing other duties such as supervision of student research.
 Furthermore, one faculty member was on sabbatical during the spring semester.
 Other faculty in the department supervised his research students, further diluting the time available to each individual student.
 We believe the quality of student research is directly proportional to the time the research mentor has to work with each student.
-With normal teaching loads and a full complement of faculty, we are cautiously optimistic that next academic year will see an increase in the quality of student research.
+This year, the department taught normal teaching loads and had a full complement of faculty, and we are pleased to note that the quality of student research increased this year compared to last year.
+If students are to be prepared for professional success, it is vital that faculty have the time and resources to adequately mentor students.